 Bossk is one of the bounty hunters hired by Darth Vader to search for the Millennium Falcon and its Rebel crew.

 There is no doubt at all.
-Bossk at first glance looks rather excellent.
+Bossk at first glance looks rather marvelous.
 It’s probably only under close inspection where things have gone awry.
+(We noticed it on the prototypes when others did not.)
 What is up with his tiny hands?
-Is it because we’re so used to seeing Bossk with articulated forearms that we have never noticed this before or is it that Hasbro tooled hands (that articulate at the wrists for the first time) that are distorting our view?
+Is it because we’re so used to seeing Bossk with articulated forearms that we have never noticed this before or is it that Hasbro actually tooled hands (that articulate at the wrists for the first time ever) that are distorting our view?
 No matter the point of view, there is no way anyone can say otherwise that his hands needed to be larger.
-To a lesser extent, his head is also too small.
+To a lesser extent his head is also too small.
 This issue is much less pronounced thankfully, but it still needed to be a tad larger.
 We don’t understand the opening jaw gimmick.
-Hasbro sculpted just a few toy versions of Bossk where his mouth is in the shut position, almost smiling.
-But most others have his mouth open which is the state we (and many other collectors) prefer the most.
-Upon close inspection, Bossk has an excellent head sculpt.
-There is an incredible amount of detail worked into the sculpt, and it’s nice to take it all in again.
-Bossk’s teeth are too white still, and yes, it looks like he could pose for a toothpaste commercial.
+Just a few toy versions of Bossk have been sculpted with his mouth shut and almost smiling, but most have his mouth open which is the state we prefer best.
+It could be just our sample, but the jaw doesn’t articulate well at all for us.
+Upon close inspection it does appear there is a crack in the jaw line.
+Perhaps that’s what is inhibiting the full range of movement here.
+In fact, keeping his mouth completely closed is nearly impossible.
+And what's up with his bright white teeth?
+Is he posing for a toothpaste commercial or something?
 His teeth are nearly yellow in the film.
-Also of an issue, the collar interrupts the full range of movement of this point of articulation, so the inclusion of this hinge-jointed jaw seems backward.
+Also of issue, the collar interrupts the full range of movement of this point of articulation, so the inclusion of this hinge-jointed jaw is essentially moot.
+Thankfully, Bossk does has a fantastic likeness and fans of this Trandoshan will likely forgive his shortcomings rather easily to get this bounty hunter is a new and fun scale.

-Hasbro seemed to improve Bossk in one way, and that would be the final wash.
-It feels as if they applied it more evenly this time around.
-The good news here is that there is little to no over-spray or running on the figure which would have been a huge issue for this figure, but he looks to be painted very nicely.
-Hasbro did a good job here except for one or two issues.
+Before we jump into the positive aspects of Bossk, we’d also like to point out while we think his coloring is good to excellent, we’re not entirely please with the paint operations giving his skin a wash.
+The wash collects in odd spots.
+In fact, it looks like one of the other bounty hunters played a joke on Bossk and got ink on his nose.
+There is also some unevenness on his arms.
+The great news is that there is little to no over-spray or running on the costume which would have been a huge issue for us overall.
+They really did a good job here except for one or two issues.
 The sculpt of Bossk is excellent as well.
-The costume is essentially perfect.
-The white bib lays against his unforgettable yellow flight suit, and there are a ton of wiring, tubes, and costume details that have been expertly replicated.
-His feet are amazing.
-They’re appropriately large and well-articulated with “rocker” ankles and allow the figure to balance itself for many aggressive positions.
+The costume to perfect.
+The white bib lays against his unforgettable yellow flight suit and there are a ton of wiring, tubes, and costume details that have been expertly replicated.
+His feet are simply amazing.
+They’re appropriately large and well articulated with “rocker” ankles and allow the figure to balance itself for many aggressive positions.
 That leads us to the rest of the figure’s articulation.
 The articulation system is quite impressive.
-We wish that Hasbro would abandon the ball-socket hips and go with ball-jointed hips instead because they don’t give the movement we want them to give us, but overall we have very few complaints with how Hasbro articulated Bossk.
+We wish that Hasbro would abandon the ball-socket hips and go with ball-jointed hips instead because they don’t give the movement we want them to give us, but overall we have very few complaints with how Bossk has been articulated.
 He comes with his signature strapped blaster rifle which can be held in his left hand effortlessly.
 It’s his right hand that is essentially useless.
-But it doesn’t hang nicely over his shoulder as the 3.75” figures do.
 Overall, Bossk isn’t terrible.
 But he should have been perfect.
-And that he’s not.
+We’re not getting him again and this was Hasbro’s one and only chance to deliver us a perfect one.

 Articulation Count: 31 points (20 areas of articulation)